-Contractholder funds decreased 38.9%, 7.3% and 10.3% in 2013, 2012 and 2011, respectively.
-The decrease in 2013 reflects the reclassification of contractholder funds held for sale relating to the pending LBL sale.
-Contractholder funds including those classified as held for sale decreased 10.6% in 2013, reflecting a large institutional product maturity in 2013 and our continuing strategy to reduce our concentration in spread-based products.
-Average contractholder funds decreased 22.5% in 2013 compared to 2012 and 8.9% in 2012 compared to 2011.
+Contractholder funds decreased 7.6% in 2014 as surrenders and partial withdrawals were not offset by new sales due to no longer offering fixed annuity products beginning January 1, 2014.
+Contractholder funds decreased 38.9% in 2013 reflecting the reclassification of contractholder funds held for sale relating to the LBL sale.
+Contractholder funds, including those classified as held for sale, decreased 10.6% in 2013, reflecting a large institutional product maturity in 2013 and our continuing strategy to reduce our concentration in spread-based products.

+Contractholder deposits decreased 47.5% in 2014 compared to 2013, primarily due to no longer offering fixed annuity products beginning January 1, 2014, as well as lower deposits on interest-sensitive life insurance due to the LBL sale.
 Contractholder deposits increased 7.2% in 2013 compared to 2012, primarily due to increased fixed annuity deposits driven by the new equity-indexed annuity products and higher deposits on immediate annuities, as well as higher deposits on interest-sensitive life insurance.

-Contractholder deposits increased 16.6% in 2012 compared to 2011, primarily due to increased fixed annuity deposits driven by new equity-indexed annuity products launched in second quarter 2012.
+Surrenders and partial withdrawals on deferred fixed annuities and interest-sensitive life insurance products decreased 31.3% to \$2.25 billion in 2014 from \$3.28 billion in 2013, primarily due to the LBL sale.
 Surrenders and partial withdrawals on deferred fixed annuities and interest-sensitive life insurance products decreased 17.4% to \$3.28 billion in 2013 from \$3.97 billion in 2012.
-Surrenders and partial withdrawals on deferred fixed annuities and interest-sensitive life insurance products decreased 19.1% to \$3.97 billion in 2012 from \$4.91 billion in 2011.
-2011 had elevated surrenders on fixed annuities resulting from crediting rate actions and a large number of contracts reaching the 30-45 day period (typically at their 5 or 6 year anniversary) during which there is no surrender charge.
-The surrender and partial withdrawal rate on deferred fixed annuities and interest-sensitive life insurance products, based on the beginning of year contractholder funds, was 10.4% in 2013 compared to 11.5% in 2012 and 12.7% in 2011.
+The surrender and partial withdrawal rate on deferred fixed annuities and interest-sensitive life insurance products, based on the beginning of year contractholder funds, was 10.2% in 2014 compared to 10.4% in 2013 and 11.5% in 2012

-Maturities of and interest payments on institutional products in 2013 include a \$1.75 billion maturity.
-There are \$85 million of institutional products outstanding as of December 31, 2013.
-Maturities of and interest payments on institutional products decreased to \$138 million in 2012 from \$867 million in 2011, reflecting differences in the timing and magnitude of maturities.
+Maturities of and interest payments on institutional products included a \$1.75 billion maturity in 2013.
+There are \$85 million of institutional products outstanding as of December 31, 2014.

-Analysis of costs and expenses Total costs and expenses decreased 1.5% or \$56 million in 2013 compared to 2012, primarily due to lower amortization of DAC and lower interest credited to contractholder funds, partially offset by higher contract benefits.
-Total costs and expenses decreased 9.1% or \$364 million in 2012 compared to 2011, primarily due to lower interest credited to contractholder funds and amortization of DAC.
+Analysis of costs and expenses Total costs and expenses decreased 20.4% or \$727 million in 2014 compared to 2013.
+Excluding results of the LBL business for second through fourth quarter 2013 of \$475 million, total costs and expenses decreased \$252 million in 2014 compared to 2013, primarily due to lower operating costs and expenses, lower interest credited to contractholder funds and lower amortization of DAC, partially offset by higher contract benefits.
+Total costs and expenses decreased

+1.5% or \$56 million in 2013 compared to 2012, primarily due to lower amortization of DAC and interest credited to contractholder funds, partially offset by higher contract benefits.